Stanisława Leszczyńska, 1896-1974, Midwife. Former prisoner of the Auschwitz-Birkenau concentration camp No. 41335. Read her biography here

 At first I was completely on my own.
 Whenever there were any complications, such as having to remove the placenta manually, which called for the attention of a specialist physician, I had to manage as best I could.
 The German doctors in the camp, Rhode, Koenig, and Mengele, could hardly be expected to “tarnish” their medical vocation by attending non‑Germans, so I had no right to ask them for help.
 Later, on several occasions I availed myself of the services of a Polish woman doctor, Dr Janina Węgierska, who worked on another ward but was totally dedicated to patients; later still there was another, very generous Polish doctor, Dr Irena Konieczna.
 When I went down with typhus myself, I was attended by the extremely helpful Dr Irena Białówna, who looked after my patients and me with a lot of diligence and concern.

 I won’t write about the work of the doctors who were held in Auschwitz as prisoners, because what I observed surpasses my ability to say what I really feel about the tremendous dignity of the physician’s vocation and the heroism with which they carried out their duties.
 The magnificence of these doctors and their dedication was the last thing their poor, agonised patients looked upon but will never be able to say what they saw.
-These doctors fought to save lives that were doomed, and for those doomed lives gave his own life.
-All he had to treat them was a handful of aspirins and his own, great heart.
-He was not working for the sake of a grand reputation or blandishment, nor to satisfy his professional ambition; all these incentives had vanished.
-What was left was just the physician’s duty to save lives in all the cases and any circumstances he happened to encounter, augmented by the need to show sympathy for his fellow man.
+These doctors fought to save lives that were doomed, and for those doomed lives gave their own.
+All they had to treat their patients was a handful of aspirins and their own, great hearts.
+They were not working for the sake of a grand reputation or blandishment, nor to satisfy their professional ambition; all these incentives had vanished.
+What was left was just the physician’s duty to save lives in all the cases and any circumstances she or he happened to encounter, augmented by the need to show sympathy for their neighbour.

 It would be no exaggeration to say that about 20% of the putrid, overcooked weeds which made up the patients’ staple diet were made up of rat faeces.